-Project construction would result in a peak of 630 passenger car equivalent (PCE) trips, which includes employee, delivery, and haul truck trips during building construction.
-The highest average daily trips at an intersection under the Existing Condition would be approximately 56,000 trips at the Alameda Street and 7th Street intersection.
-Tonservatively assuming that all of the Project construction vehicles would drive through this intersection would result in approximately 56,630 trips (ambient and project construction trips), which is significantly lower than the daily traffic volume of 400,000 vehicles per day that would be expected to generate CO exceedances as evaluated in the 2003 AQMP.
-This daily trip estimate is based on the peak hour conditions of the intersection.
-The Project's off-site construction activities, including the highest average daily trips, would not expose sensitive receptors to substantial CO concentrations.
-As a result, impacts related to localized construction mobile-source CO emissions would be less than significant.
+Conservatively assuming that all of the Project construction would drive through this intersection, it would result in approximately 43,075 vehicles per day (ambient and project construction trips), which is lower than the daily traffic volumes of 400,000 vehicles per day that would be expected to generate CO exceedances as evaluated in the 2003 AQMP.89 This daily trip estimate is based on the peak hour conditions of the intersection.
+The Project's off-site construction activities, including the highest daily trips, would not expose sensitive receptors to substantial CO concentrations.
+As a result, impacts related to localized construction mobile-source CO emissions are considered less than significant.